daarnolducsd/ep5book/docs/03-week3.md

 <p class="caption">(\#fig:dailyshow)Trevor Noah Discussing Results from The Stanford Open Policing Project Data</p>
 </div>

-There are many different "decisions" that officers make that could be driven by discrimination
+There are many different "decisions" that officers make that could be driven by discrimination:

   - 1. The decision to stop a vehicle or not